-Now, more Chromebooks are coming to the limelight and Google has offered an entire portal system called Google for Education.
-It holds loads of case studies, resources, and training that successfully implements Chromebooks in the education sector and the environment.
+Now, more Chromebooks are coming to the limelight and Google has even offered an entire portal system called Google for Education.
+This makes me more confident to share the best Chromebook for teachers to invest in.

 What is a Chromebook?